+AbleGamers peer counseling sessions may start with a discussion about accommodations and accessibility ideas to get someone ready to game, but the conversations go a lot deeper than that.
+We know people with disabilities can often face stigma, ableism, ignorance, and even outright confusion when seeking out social support.
 Social support gives a solid foundation for people with disabilities to draw on as they enter the world of gaming.
-It builds an emotional safety net to combat social isolation and troubleshoot problems, and by placing an emphasis on peer counseling, AbleGamers fosters communities where people with disabilities are able to fully participate and are empowered to share their experiences.
-It gives them an opportunity to learn, play, contribute, build networks, and directly influence change in the gaming industry and beyond.
+It builds an emotional safety net to combat social isolation and troubleshoot problems.
+By emphasizing peer counseling, AbleGamers fosters communities where people with disabilities can fully participate and are empowered to share their experiences.
+It allows them to learn, play, contribute, build networks, and directly influence change in the gaming industry and beyond.

 First launched in early 2016 and as part of Peer Counseling, AbleGamers partners with various organizations, including hospitals and rehabilitation centers to reach many more players and provide players with a nearby location to assist in setup to enter the world of gaming.
 Partner organizations are powered by AbleGamers through initial and ongoing support/training for staff on best practices in adaptive gaming and donation of specialized controllers and other devices.
 AbleGamers also supports State level AT Programs supporting people with disabilities in the states highlighted in purple.
 Starting in Fall 2020, we have granted over $217,295 in grants to these states.
 We are also supporting efforts in New Brunswick and Prince Edward Island Canada.